alexrobbins/parquet-thrift-cascalog/README.md

     (hfs-parquet path))
 ```

-You can specify the thrift class if you want, it won't hurt anything.
+You can specify the Thrift class if you want, it won't hurt anything.

 ```clojure
 (ns example.core